rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 ---
 layout: post
-title: "Intro to bootstrapping"
+title: "Intro to bootstrapping for confidence bounds"
 ---

+I'll show you how to use bootstrapping, a powerful sampling technique which can be used to estimate confidence bounds, p-values and distributions for samples without the need to model (or understand) the underlying distributions.

-# Who is this for?
+# Who is this post for?

 Have you ever needed to:
 1. Find confidence bounds for a weird/complex calculation?
 1. Needed to find p values for an A/B test with an unusual distribution or complex metric calculation?
-1. Needed to find p values for an A/B test with simple distributions and been too lazy to check what test to use?
+1. Needed to find p values for an A/B test with simple distributions and been too lazy to check what hypothesis test to use?

 If you answered yes to any of the above, then this post is for you!